rileym/bootstrap/README.md

 # bootstrap

-I wrote this demo, inspired by a question an engineering friend asked me, for a probabilistic modeling class I TAed at Stanford.
+I wrote this demo, inspired by a question an engineering friend asked me, for a probabilistic modeling class I was TAing at Stanford.

-**Unfortunately, I no longer have access to Matlab (the `fmincon` function, in particular, which Octave does not yet have) and cannot test the demo nor produce the plots anymore.**
+**Unfortunately, I no longer have access to Matlab (the `fmincon` function, in particular, which Octave does not yet have) and cannot test the demo nor produce new plots anymore.**

 ### Demo Background and Set-Up